 Having one place with all the supplies needed for Bible study is the first step in helping your kids to be successful in having a daily time in the Word.
-I’ve chosen to put together a Bible study basket for my kids and store it near the dining room table so they can grab it after breakfast each morning.
+I decided to put together a Bible study basket for my kids.
+I store it near the dining room table so they can grab it after breakfast each morning.

 - basket or caddy

 - Bible (I keep our Child Training Bible in the basket)

 - Bible study notebook (see below)